stlruby/plunderlust/README.md

 Have some door prizes to give away?
 Let plunderlust take control.
 Then you can blame us when it isn't fair.

+Attendees can register for an account with their Facebook, Twitter and GitHub credentials.
+Once registered, users can sign up for a door prize drawing.
+Then a winner can be randomly drawn.
+Extra credit is given to users giving a talk.

 How to Contribute
 =================